helium/helium-ledger-app/README.md

 4. You may need to click the lock icon and give the CLI permissions
 5. Run the command in CLI again.

+If you see this error `error: hid error: Failed opening hid device`, close Ledger Live software and run a command again in the CLI.

 ## Security Model